Recent leading edge catafalque designs demonstrate how catafalque function can be modified in innovative and flexible ways to operate in new contexts.

 In consultation with members of the funeral and cremation industry we have developed a module that provides an efficient, ergonomic, worker friendly system to utilize the full capacity of any transfer van.
 This helps to minimize the risk of back injury and assists compliance with health and safety regulations and requirements.
 Other advantages include its appearance, (neat and clean), easy to wash as well as its durability.

-There are many vans in circulation in the Eastern States of Australia.
-The equipment therefore is proven and reliable in the field and the industry can reap the benefits of the development work Austeng has carried out with the funeral industry over the last year and a half.
-The most recent transfer van set-ups incorporate modifications to further improve its operation and efficiency.
+There are many vans, and variants, in circulation throughout Australia.
+The equipment therefore is proven and reliable in the field and the industry can reap the benefits of the development work Austeng has carried out with the funeral industry.

 The concept of the equipment is a fixed height roller bed attached to the floor of the van.
 An elevating roller bend travels between the floor level and 2/3 height of the internal van space.
 The elevating platform will stop and lock in any position.
-Cut outs around the wheel arches with hinged flaps ensure the top deck can be fully utilized, when raised.
-The lift system is hydraulic and “phased” cylinders are used to ensure the platforms always lift and hold square and evenly.
+The top deck is designed to maximise available vehicle space.

 The broad specifications are: